-Acronis Backup Agent for Windows has the ability to recover a disk (volume) backup to a new virtual machine.
+Acronis Backup Agent for Windows and Agent for Linux have the ability to recover a disk (volume) backup to a new virtual machine.
+With Acronis Backup Agent for Hyper-V or VMware, you can create the new virtual machine on the respective virtualization server.
 See the "Recovery to the "New virtual machine" destination" (p.
-136) section for more details.
+164) section for more details.

 You might need to prepare target disks before recovery.
 Acronis Backup includes a handy disk management utility which enables you to create or delete volumes, change a disk partitioning style, create a disk group and perform other disk management operations on the target hardware, both under the operating system and on bare metal.
 To find out more about Acronis Disk Director LV, see "Disk management" (p.
-177).
+259).